dmarx/ai-themed-card-game/README.md

 Capital can be used to purchase compute, data, and influence (just reach, not reputation).

-Compute and data are required inputs for crafting "models".
+Compute and data are required inputs for crafting "models". refined data is worth extra, less data required for training when refined than when raw

 Models consume compute and produce capital and data. "shipping" a model increases influence (definitely reputation... reach too)